 Because your travel agent knows a lot about cruising but very little about Venice, she didn't realize that:

 You'll need to walk over a series of bridges and down narrow, crowded streets with your bulky luggage to reach the hotel from the San Marco airport-boat stop, and...

 On the day of your cruise departure, you'll need to lug your suitcases to a distant vaporetto pier where you can catch an expensive water bus to San Basilio, or--alternatively--pay 60 or 70 euros for a private water taxi.

 You're going to have a frustrating experience that could have been avoided if you'd stayed at a hotel closer to your cruise terminal.

 The same principle applies if you're arriving and departing by train: By staying within walking distance of the Santa Lucia railroad station, you'll save time, hassle, and money.

-For detailed advice on hotels and other lodgings, see the articles in our Hotel Guide.
+For detailed advice on hotels and other lodgings, see the articles in our Venice Hotel, B&B, and Apartment Guide.

 Next page: Arriving and getting around

 |Planning your trip to Venice|